 The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under IFRS.
 Either a full or modified retrospective application is required for annual periods beginning on or after 1 January 2018.
-The Group has assessed the impact of IFRS 15 and no material impact is expected: sometimes the Group receives long-term advances from its customers for the sales of plots.
+The Group has assessed the impact of IFRS 15 and no material impact was determined: sometimes the Group receives long-term advances from its customers for the sales of plots.
 They are presented as part of Deferred revenue.
-No interest was accrued on the advances received under the current accounting policy.
 Under IFRS 15, the Group must determine whether there is a significant financing component in its contracts.
-However, the Group decided to use the practical expedient provided in IFRS 15 and will not adjust the promised amount of the consideration for the effects of a significant financing components in the contracts, where the Group expects, at contract inception, that the period between the Group transfer of a promised good to a customer and when the customer pays for that good will be one year or less.
-Therefore, for short-term advances, the Group will not account for a financina component even if it is significant.
+However, the Group decided to use the practical expedient provided in IFRS 15, and will not adjust the promised amount of the consideration for the effects of a significant financing components in the contracts, where the Group expects, at contract inception, that the period between the Group transfer of a promised good to a customer and when the customer pays for that good will be one year or less.
+Therefore, for short-term advances, the Group will not account for a financing component even if it is significant.